VisualText/nlp-tutorials/README.md

-# nlp-tutorials
+# NLP Tutorial Analyzers

-Analyzers used in the NLP tutorial Videos
+Analyzers used in the NLP tutorial Videos.
+They can be found at https://youtu.be/i0x1435QFDs